7 No-Bake Homemade Dog Treat Recipes: Healthy and Easy Snacks

 Additional Tips:

-• Rolling the balls in extra oats or finely chopped nuts can add a nice texture and extra flavor.
+Roll the finished balls in extra oats or finely chopped dog-safe nuts for added crunch and flavor.

 2. Coconut and Oatmeal Bites